If I have music on Apple Music, where do I go to claim my profile?

 Anyone can see, love, or comment on your posts in the Connect section of your artist page.
 Fans do not have to be following you to interact with your Connect posts.

 How can I flag unauthorized content that someone else posted?

 Tap Report a Concern on the post in Apple Music or reach out to your contact at Apple.

 Can I post URLs — for example, links to my concert tickets?

 Can I share the content I upload on Connect on other websites?

 Yes, you can share the URL for your content on other sites.
 Tap the Share button and choose Copy Link.

 I don’t have content on Apple Music.
 Can I still post to my fans on Apple Music Connect?

-To participate in Apple Music Connect, your music needs to be available on the Apple Music service.
+To participate in Connect, your music needs to be available on the Apple Music service.
 It’s easy to sign up and start sharing.

-If you do already have music on the iTunes Store, simply request access to Connect here.
+If you do already have music on the iTunes Store, you can request access to Connect here.